 A reader reached out telling me why she couldn't start investing:

 That spending money to invest will take away money I need right now to pay for groceries plus some discretionary spending like going out with friends.

 My response: I promise that you can earn more.
 For her situation, she is a freelance writer.
 Simply writing one or two more articles per month would give her an extra $500 or more!
 That's just a couple hours of work, for a whole month.

 An extra $500 per month?
 That could max her IRA this year plus some!
 That could really help her financial future.

 Nobody is going to help you but yourself — there is no loan for retirement or your future.

-Share with me what's holding you back from earning more money?
-Are their other costs, or are some costs simply too high right now?
+Share with me what's holding you back from earning more money.
+Are there other costs, or are some costs simply too high right now?